ahoyonline/map-wrapper/README.md

 The mapData is defined by its schema [mapData.schema.json](mapData.schema.json)

 #### options ####
-To iverride the options of the map, you can pass an object corresponding to the schema [options.schema.json](options.schema.json) The object passed will extend the default options, therefore, you will need to specify only the values that you want to differ from the defaults
+To override the options of the map, you can pass an object corresponding to the schema [options.schema.json](options.schema.json) The object passed will extend the default options, therefore, you will need to specify only the values that you want to differ from the defaults